 Sun Card/ID Card.
-The replacement fee is \$10.
+The replacement fee is \$15.

 Parking Decals.
-A parking decal must be purchased, in person or by using the Park Smart touch-tone telephone system 480/921-PARK (7275), for motor vehicles parked on campus except in areas where metered parking or visitor lots are available.
+A parking decal must be purchased, in person or by using the Park Smart touch-tone telephone system, 480/921-PARK (7275), for motor vehicles parked on campus except in areas where metered parking or visitor lots are available.
 Photo identification is required.
-Annual decals range from \$50 to \$129 for controlled access parking.
+Annual decals for controlled access parking start at \$50.
 Decals are sold on a first-come, first-served basis.
 For more decal sales information, call 480/965-6124, or visit the Web site at www.asu.edu/dps/pts.

 Each vehicle registered at ASU Parking and Transit Services must comply with Arizona emission standards (A.R.S. § 15-1627G) during the entire registration period.
-The fee for this emission inspection is \$25 to \$35 per vehicle.
+The fee for this emission inspection is \$25 per vehicle.

-Everyone is encouraged to support travel reduction measures by using mass transit, the university shuttle bus, carpooling, bicycling, or walking whenever possible.
+Everyone is encouraged to support travel reduction measures by carpooling, bicycling, walking, using mass transit, or the university shuttle bus, whenever possible.

 Parking Violations.
 Due to a high demand for parking, regulations are strictly enforced.
 Fines range from \$10 to \$100.
 Appeals to parking citations may be filed within 14 calendar days to Parking and Transit Services and, after payment, may be further appealed to the Parking Citation Appeals Board.
-Unpaid parking citations are delinquent financial obligations subject to the provisions of the "Delinquent Financial Obligations," page 44.
+Unpaid parking citations are delinquent financial obligations subject to the provisions of the "Delinquent Financial Obligations," page 43.
 The vehicle of any person owing three or more unpaid parking citations or \$100 in unpaid parking citations is subject to impoundment.
 An \$85 minimum fee is assessed if impoundment is required.
 For more information, call 480/965-4527.